sandeeppanem/qwen3-resume-extraction/README.md

 ## ✨ Key Features

+- **📊 Training Dataset Creation**: Curated and processed 5K diverse resume samples with structured JSON extraction.
+**Key contribution** - the dataset is available on [Hugging Face Datasets](https://huggingface.co/datasets/sandeeppanem/resume-json-extraction-5k) for others to use and train their own models.
 - **🚀 Zero API Costs**: Runs entirely locally with no external API dependencies.
 No OpenAI, Anthropic, or Gemini API keys required.
 - **⚡ Dual Deployment Options**:
   - **CPU-Optimized**: GGUF quantization for fast CPU inference (7-15x faster than standard Transformers)